Is Physiotherapy covered by Medicare?

 The Medicare rebate can be claimed once the TCA has been approved by your GP, and any other parties involved, i.e. Medicare, your physiotherapy clinic, the third healthcare practitioner that is involved in the TCA, and yourself.

-When paying for your session at our clinic, you will have to pay the full amount up front.
-Once that amount has been paid, we will process the Medicare rebate on the spot, which is paid directly into your account, provided you have a debit card that is linked to a Cheque or Savings account.
-Please keep in mind that the rebate cannot be processed on a credit card.
+When paying for your session at our clinic, you will be charged the full amount for the session.
+Once that amount has been paid, we will process the Medicare rebate, which is paid directly into your account, via our Tyro terminal with a debit card that is attached to a savings or cheque account.

 Specifically, here are the steps:

-- We swipe your DEBIT card again, and send the $58.30 back onto that card on-the-spot.
+- We swipe or tap your DEBIT card, and the rebate will go back onto that card on-the-spot.

 “Is Physiotherapy covered by Medicare?”